 Even though there have been improvements in the most recent year in some countries with typically high rates, there continues to be great divergence between countries.
-For example, there was a difference of nearly 20.3 percentage points between the country with the highest rate (Bulgaria at 32.8 per cent) and that with the lowest (Czechia 12.5 per cent) (Eurostat, code: t2020_50).
+For example, there was a difference of nearly 20.2 percentage points between the country with the highest rate (Bulgaria at 32.1 per cent) and that with the lowest (Czechia 11.9 per cent) (Eurostat, code: ilc_peps01).
 See Figure 1.

-Figure 1 People at Risk of Poverty or Social Exclusion (%), Eu-28, 2008, 2018 and 2019
+Figure 1 People at Risk of Poverty or Social Exclusion (%), EU-27, 2010, 2019 and 2020

-Source: Eurostat online database code: t2020_50.
+Source: Eurostat online database code: ilc_peps01.

-Note: EU average rate for 2008 relates to EU27 (as this was prior to the accession of Croatia).
+Note: EU average rate for 2010 relates to the EU27 (current composition).

-Figure 2 illustrates the changes in the poverty or social exclusion rates amongst EU countries between 2018 and 2019.
-Disimprovements were observed in several countries including, notably, the UK (+0.8 percentage points) and also in some countries with traditionally relatively low rates such as France (Eurostat t2020_50).
-The greatest improvements (between -1.5 and -2 percentage points) occurred in the newer accession states of Lithuania and Slovenia, and also in the Mediterranean in Greece, Italy and Malta.
+Figure 2 illustrates the changes in the poverty or social exclusion rates amongst EU countries between 2019 and 2020.
+Disimprovements were observed in several countries including, notably, in some countries with traditionally relatively low rates such as France, Austria and Finland (Eurostat ilc_peps01).
+The greatest improvements (between -1.5 and -2 percentage points) occurred Portugal and in the newer accession states of Slovakia and Lithuania.

-Turning for a moment to the review that we referenced in Section 1, Table 1, above, of the extent to which countries take a social investment approach in their policies (Bouget at al 2015), we can also review the performance of countries in preventing poverty or social exclusion, in light of how well they are constituted in relation to social investment.
+Turning for a moment to the review that we referenced in Section 1, Table 1, above, of the extent to which countries take a social investment approach in their policies (Bouget at al, 2015), we can also review the performance of countries in preventing poverty or social exclusion, in light of how well they are constituted in relation to social investment.
+All but one of the countries that are in Group 1 for social investment (identified by the European Social Policy Network as having a well-established approach to many social policies, Bouget et al, 2015) and set out in Table 1 Social Investment: EU Countries And Main Policy-Making Trends are ranked better than the EU average in terms of protecting people from poverty or social exclusion.
+These countries are Austria, Belgium, Denmark, Finland, France, Netherlands, Sweden, Slovenia and Germany.
+Between 2019 and 2020, however, the latter fell below the EU average for the first time since the European Union Statistics on Income and Living Conditions (EU-SILC) commenced compiling data in 2005.

-All of the countries that are in Group 1 for social investment (identified by the European Social Policy Network as having a well-established approach to many social policies, Bouget et al 2015) and set out in Table 1, are ranked better than the EU average in terms of protecting people from poverty or social exclusion - this is true for 2018 and 2019 and for prior years.
-These countries are Austria, Belgium, Germany, Denmark, Finland, France, Netherlands, Sweden and Slovenia.
-When it comes to how the ten countries that are in Group 3 in relation to social investment (that is, the social investment approach has made the least inroads into the overall policy agenda), it appears that in 2019 (consistent with prior years), 8 out of ten of them have above average rates of poverty or social exclusion and several have the highest rates of poverty or social exclusion (Bulgaria, Romania, Greece, Latvia, Lithuania, Italy, Croatia and Estonia).
-From this Group 3 (with the least developed social investment approach), only the Czechia and Slovakia achieve rates of poverty or social exclusion lower than the EU-28 average.
+When it comes to how the ten countries that are in Group 3 perform in relation to social investment (that is, the social investment approach has made the least inroads into the overall policy agenda), it appears that in 2020 (consistent with prior years), eight out of ten of them have above average rates of poverty or social exclusion and several have the highest rates of poverty or social exclusion (Bulgaria, Romania, Greece, Latvia, Lithuania, Italy, Croatia and Estonia).
+From this Group 3 (with the least developed social investment approach), only the Czechia and Slovakia achieve rates of poverty or social exclusion lower than the EU-27 average.